mmalloul/ai-assistant/README.md

 ## Requirements

-To use the AI Assistant, make sure you have the following requirements installed:
+Before using the AI Assistant, ensure you meet the following requirements:

-- Python 3.11.8 or lower (Torch is not compatible with newer versions)
+- Python 3.11.8 or earlier versions (due to Torch compatibility issues with newer Python versions).
-- Virtual environment with pip (Important to not cause dependency conflicts)
+- A virtual environment with pip to avoid dependency conflicts.
-- Other dependencies listed in `requirements.txt`
+- Additional dependencies as listed in the `requirements.txt` file.
-- Ollama needs be running in the background for the models to work
+- The Ollama background service must be active for model functionality.

 ## Installation

+Follow these steps to set up the AI Assistant:

-1. Clone the project:
+1. Clone the project repository:

     ```shell
     git clone https://github.com/mmalloul/ai-assistant.git
     cd ai-assistant
     ```

-2. Download the Ollama from the Ollama website and follow the installation instructions: [Ollama website](https://ollama.com/)
+2. Download your choice of Ollama model from the [Ollama website](https://ollama.com/) and follow their setup instructions.

-3. Pull codellama:
+3. Specifically, to pull the codellama model, use:

     ```shell
     ollama pull codellama